davidmohringmrf/flowcards-playground/docs/README.md

 ## Custom simulations
 The Flowcards Playground allows simulating any `flowcards.json` you have on top of any url.
 To do so you have to invoke the `https://playground.mrf.io/simulate` API end point directly with the required query params:

     - `siteUrl`: URL of the site you want to load a Flowcard in
     - `experienceUrl`:  URL of a valid `flowcards.json`
     - `technology`:  AMP or WEB.
 The Flowcard will be loaded in the AMP version of the siteURL

-Here are some example urls
+Here are some example urls:

     - [Homepage loading in Vanitatis](https://playground.mrf.io/simulate?siteUrl=https%3A%2F%2Fblogs.vanitatis.elconfidencial.com%2Fcasas-reales%2Freina-letizia%2F2021-03-05%2Fletizia-elegancia-blanco-negro-falda-meghan-markle_2978972%2F&requestHostname=playground.marfeel.com&cardType=web&experienceUrl=https://flowcards.mrf.io/json/web?site_id=154%26canonical_url=https%3A%2F%2Fblogs.vanitatis.elconfidencial.com%2Fcasas-reales%2Freina-letizia%2F2021-03-05%2Fletizia-elegancia-blanco-negro-falda-meghan-markle_2978972%2F)
     - [Homepage loading in TyC](https://playground.mrf.io/simulate?siteUrl=https%3A%2F%2Fwww.tycsports.com%2Friver-plate%2Friver-plate-leonardo-ponzio-15-titulos-el-segundo-mas-ganador-de-la-historia-id325297.html&requestHostname=playground.marfeel.com&cardType=web&experienceUrl=https://flowcards.mrf.io/json/web?site_id=146%26canonical_url=https://www.tycsports.com)